dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 ### Files Not Saving

-- **Check folder permissions**: Ensure `experiments/` is writable
+- **Check folder permissions**: Ensure `outputs/` is writable
-  - The application automatically creates the directory if it doesn't exist
+  - The application automatically creates the directory structure if it doesn't exist
   - If you see "Permission denied" errors, the application will identify the issue
   - To fix permissions, run:
     ```bash
-    mkdir -p experiments
+    mkdir -p outputs
-    chmod 777 experiments
+    chmod 777 outputs
     ```
   - **Verify disk space**: Check available space with `df -h`
   - **Check experiment name**: Invalid characters in experiment name may cause filename issues